ThePizzaMuncher/Project-AltLatCE/readme.md

 ## A few things

-+ I’m not pretending that I made any of these changes to make sense for anyone other than myself—to me, they might be the most logical thing in the world, while an onlooker may wonder what in the black river I’ve been spiking my coffee with.
++ I’m not pretending that I made any of these changes to make sense for anyone other than myself; to me, they might be the most logical thing in the world, while an onlooker may wonder what in the black river I’ve been spiking my coffee with.
 I’m only working with what I have here, which is an already rich keyboard layout, and an ISO keyboard with a number pad.
 And on that…
-+ The changes I make to this layout assume that the keyboard in use has a number pad, and the extra key on the bottom left row, between z and left Shift; present on ISO keyboards, which are most commonly found in Europe.
++ The changes I make to this layout assume that the keyboard in use has a number pad, and the extra key on the bottom left row, between Z and left Shift; present on ISO keyboards, which are most commonly found in Europe.
 While the most important characters are already present and thus don’t need adding, I will not hesitate to use any of these keys as an added benefit.

 With that out the way, let’s begin.